angeloskillz/Shop-Titans/content/guides/2019-05-30-master-the-city.md

 ![](/img/investments.jpg)

 > _(**Note**: Here, you will see the difference of investment logged in Wood Workshop vs Wizard Tower.
 The current Guild's Choice is Wizard Tower.
-Hence, the extra 100,000 on it, 10% of 1,000,000.)_
+Hence, the extra 100,000 on it.
+The 10% of 1,000,000.)_

 The Guild's Choice can be moved by guildmasters and officers every 8 hours.
 This is important to remember because as the building is getting close to leveling up, you may not want to move the bonus there or you will wait 8 hours to choose another.
 Try to keep the bonus on buildings that require more money or the ones your guild is trying to focus on completing.